 Access to education

 In the ACT, the Human Rights and Discrimination Commissioner raised their concern that policies meant children and young people granted refugee status, and those seeking asylum, were charged for their education while living in Canberra.
 The Commissioner worked to develop new policies and procedures so that ACT public education is free for children and young people seeking asylum.

 When escalators at a train station in Queensland were replaced by steep, inaccessible stairs, one older resident of the community made a human rights complaint using the Act.
 This led to an agreement that escalators would be installed.

 A law that allowed people in same sex relationships could receive certain superannuation benefits if their partner died discriminated against older people in same sex relationships because it didn’t apply retrospectively.
 A woman used the Victorian Charter asking for the problem to be fixed and in response, the Government introduced changes allowing same sex couples to access the superannuation benefits retrospectively.

 These are just a few examples of how A Human Rights Act is used to ensure the decisions and actions of our governments are guided by the values of freedom, equality and justice.

 The good news is that, after almost a decade of inaction, we have the chance to make this happen:

 - We know that 73% of Australians support a Human Rights Act.
 The Attorney General, Mark Dreyfus, has publicly expressed his support for Human Rights Acts.

-- The Albanese government promised in their pre-election policy platform to review the current federal human rights framework (aka the Anti-Discrimination Acts and the Human Rights Commission) and to ”consider whether it could be enhanced through a statutory charter of human rights” aka a Human Rights Act.
+- The Albanese government promised in their pre-election policy platform to review the current national human rights framework (aka the Anti-Discrimination Acts and the Human Rights Commission) and to ”consider whether it could be enhanced through a statutory charter of human rights” aka a Human Rights Act.